AdobeDocs/workfront.en/help/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-preview-4.md

   Prior to this change, you could include multiple approvers of the same type only.
 For example, you could include multiple job roles, but not a job role and a team.

 * The following pre-existing limitations related to modifying existing global approval processes have been removed:

-* `<li>The modified approval process is&nbsp;reflected only on objects throughout the system where the approval process has either not yet started or where the approval process has not been modified.
-Objects where the approval process is already started or where the approval process has been modified are not updated with your changes.</li>` `<li>You cannot modify the status that determines when the approval starts.</li>`
+  * The modified approval process is&nbsp;reflected only on objects throughout the system where the approval process has either not yet started or where the approval process has not been modified.
+Objects where the approval process is already started or where the approval process has been modified are not updated with your changes.
+  * You cannot modify the status that determines when the approval starts.

 * Updated look and feel.